Americans warned to leave Japan or risk long stay as virus cases surge | The Japan Times

 Instead, Prime Minister Shinzo Abe has urged school closures and called on citizens to avoid unnecessary and non-urgent gatherings and outings while preparing to roll out an economic support plan next week, even as he acknowledged the country was barely avoiding a major jump in infections.

-According to official data, Japan has so far been spared the kind of explosive surge seen in parts of Europe, the United States and elsewhere, with about 3,000 cases and some 73 deaths so far.
+According to official data, Japan has so far been spared the kind of explosive surge seen in parts of Europe, the United States and elsewhere, with nearly 3,300 cases and 78 deaths so far.
 Globally, coronavirus cases surpassed 1 million on Thursday, while deaths have topped 50,000.

 The comments from the embassy came after Tokyo Gov. Yuriko Koike said that declaring a national state of coronavirus emergency would send a "strong message" that could help prevent a bigger outbreak, her most explicit nudge so far to the government.